cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 AcraWriter is a library for your code that can be used anywhere within your app whenever you need to encrypt sensitive records on application side.
 Only [AcraServer]({{< ref "acra/configuring-maintaining/general-configuration/acra-server.md" >}}) or [AcraTranslator]({{< ref "acra/configuring-maintaining/general-configuration/acra-translator.md" >}}) will be able to decrypt this data later.

-To start protecting your data, pick a place in your code where and integrate AcraWriter library (we support 8 languages, see the [Building and installing AcraWriter](/acra/getting-started/installing/building-acrawriter/) page).
+To start protecting your data, pick a place in your code where encryption should be performed and integrate AcraWriter library there (we support 8 languages, see the [Building and installing AcraWriter](/acra/getting-started/installing/building-acrawriter/) page).
 Don't see your language?
 Write your own [AcraStruct](/acra/acra-in-depth/data-structures/#understanding-acrastruct/) encrypter, it's easy!

 Acra's encryption/decryption operations support only binary data.
 If you plan to use Acra with: